FlisherOfatale/discord-auditlog/README.md

 You can reach me via my Discord Development Server at https://discord.gg/Tmtjkwz

 ### History:
+2.3.0 - Hotfix to prevent crashes related to new Stage Channel.
+Require DiscordJS 12.5.2.
+Will be improved once DiscordJS fully support these channel.
 2.2.5 - Improved README.md format (OwenPotent)
 2.2.3 - Added ability to use channel ID instead of channel name (it check name, then id if name isn`t found)
 2.2.2 - Initial commit to GitHub